ammarm08/technical-posts/posts/sicp-notes.md

 to the "deferred operation" (`multiplying b * expR(b, n -1)`).
 This gets computationally expensive.

 In the latter case, all state transformations are represented in the parameters of each recursive call.
 As each function call goes along, it carries with it all state transformations.
-The product is calculated immediately as opposed to deferred.
+The product is calculated immediately as opposed to being deferred.

 An interpreter that handles tail-recursive procedures, then, will notice the "tail" position of the recursive procedure, identify the pattern of state transformation it makes from one call to the next, and then perhaps represent it in assembly code as a tight, efficient